 The need for strong security measures to protect sensitive government data from hackers has never been more intense.
 To address this problem, the Department of Commerce National Institute of Standards and Technology has released NIST Special Publication 800-171, Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations.
 If you are a contractor to governmental agencies, SP800-171 impacts you.
-Implementation deadline is December 31, 2017.
+The orginal implementation deadline was December 31, 2017.
 Implementing the correct security and data protection processes, and deploying security technologies such as Authentication, Privileged Access Management and others has become increasingly complex.
 Axiad IDS can help manage the complexity of this mandate for you so you can continue to do business with the Government.
 Our ability to provide a comprehensive solution across different populations within the enterprise ensures organizations realize significant operational cost savings, a simplified user experience for both employees and customers, as well as greatly improved security and compliance.

 We invite you to contact firstname.lastname@example.org to discuss how we can help you comply quickly.